cmayron/Legal-Calculus/README.md

 CONSTITUTIONAL SURFACES

+# **CONSTITUTIONAL SURFACES**

 The Constitutional Surfaces define the authority boundaries that all LCES systems must inherit before any Article may operate.

-    Kernel
-    Edition Layer
-    GateZero™
-    GateSigma™
-    Governance Layer
+These surfaces establish the constitutional physics within which all governance, workflow, record‑keeping, admissibility, and procedural primitives must function.

+---

+## **Kernel**

+The Kernel establishes identity, naming, structural constraints, and the non‑derogable constitutional boundaries that all systems must inherit.
+No system may operate outside the Kernel.

+## **Edition Layer**

+The Edition Layer defines the domain physics, admissibility rules, jurisdictional limits, and procedural authority for a given Edition.
+All systems must conform to the Edition Layer in effect.

+## **GateZero™ — System‑Level Admissibility Surface**

+GateZero™ governs the admissibility of every individual system step.
+No system may execute an action, transformation, or continuation unless it passes GateZero’s admissibility checks.

+## **GateSigma™ — System‑of‑Systems Admissibility Surface**

+GateSigma™ governs the admissibility of chained outcomes across multiple GateZero‑governed systems.
+Individually admissible steps must not combine into a collectively inadmissible outcome.

+## **Governance Layer — GateZero™ and GateSigma™ Unified**

+The Governance Layer unifies the two admissibility surfaces.
+GateZero™ governs actions; GateSigma™ governs outcomes.
+Together they ensure that no system and no chain may produce an inadmissible state.

+---

 # **Surface I — Preconditions for Governance**

 ## **Axiom 1 — Visibility Before Authority**